decred/dcrwallet/rpc/documentation/api.md

 The `PurchaseTickets` method is used to purchase tickets.
-It can use a specified address for voting rights, and can additionally be used in conjunction with a stake pool.
+It can use a specified address for voting rights, and can additionally be used in conjunction with a VSP.
 An expiration value can be set for the tickets.
 Expired tickets are pruned from the wallet and funds and then restored to the user.
-The following fields can be left unset, and unset (empty or zero) behavior is given below: ticker_address, pool_address, expiry, tx_fee, ticket_fee.
+The following fields can be left unset, and unset (empty or zero) behavior is given below: ticket_address, expiry, tx_fee, ticket_fee.

 **Request:** `PurchaseTicketsRequest`